 - (2) Length.
 Absent prior permission of the Court, neither a motion and its incorporated memorandum of law nor the opposing memorandum of law shall exceed twenty (20) pages; a reply memorandum shall not exceed ten (10) pages.
-Title pages preceding the first page of text, tables of contents, tables of citations, "request for hearing" sections, signature pages, certificates of good faith conferences, and certificates of service shall not be counted as pages for purposes of this rule.
-Filing and service of multiple motions for partial summary judgment is prohibited, absent prior permission of the Court.
-This prohibition does not preclude a party from filing both a motion for summary judgment asserting an immunity from suit and a later motion for summary judgment addressing any issues that may remain in the case.
-This prohibition also is not triggered when, as permitted by Fed.
-R. Civ.
-P. 12(d), the Court elects to treat a motion filed pursuant to Fed.
-R. Civ.
-P. 12(b) or 12(c) as a summary judgment motion. - (d) Emergency Motions and Expedited Motions.
+As long as no substantive part of the submission appears on the same page(s), the following items do not count toward page limitations for purposes of this rule and any other rules or orders setting forth page limitations: title pages preceding the first page of text, tables of contents, tables of citations, "request for hearing" sections, signature pages, certificates of good faith conferences, and certificates of service. - (d) Emergency Motions and Expedited Motions.
 The Court may, upon written motion and good cause shown, waive the time requirements of this Local Rule and grant an immediate or expedited hearing on any matter requiring such expedited procedure.
-A filer may seek expedited consideration through either an emergency motion or an expedited motion in accordance with the following requirements: - (1) Emergency Motions.
+A filer may seek expedited consideration through either an emergency motion or an expedited motion in accordance with the following requirements:

+(1) Emergency Motions.
 A filer requesting emergency action must include the words "Emergency Motion" in the title of the motion and must set forth in detail the nature of the emergency, the date by which a ruling is necessary, and the reason the ruling is needed by the stated date.
 The unwarranted designation of a motion as an emergency motion may result in sanctions.
 The filer must certify that the matter is a true emergency by including the following certification before the motion's signature block: